Benjamin-Poignard/sparse-precision-gVAR/README.md

 Inputs:
 - S: sample variance covariance matrix of the observations.
-- W: matrix of weights active for the local linear approximation algorithm for SCAD and MCP; for SCAD and MCP, W is the LASSO estimator; for the LASSO penalization, $\text{W} = \text{eye}(p)$.
+- W: matrix of weights active for the local linear approximation algorithm for SCAD and MCP; for SCAD and MCP, W is the LASSO estimator; for the LASSO penalization, W = $I_p$ the identity matrix.
-- lambda: tuning parameter
+- lambda: tuning parameter.
-- method: 'scad', 'mcp', 'alasso', 'lasso'
+- method: 'scad', 'mcp', 'alasso', 'lasso'.
-- a_scad: value of the scad parameter
+- a_scad: value of the scad parameter.
-- b_mcp: value of the mcp parameter
+- b_mcp: value of the mcp parameter.

 Outputs:
 - Theta: sparse precision matrix estimated by the D-trace loss.